pclavell/project_template/template_user/README.md

-## RULES
+## USAGE RULES (IMPORTANT)

-* Always run `git pull origin <branch name>` before starting to work
+* Always create a branch before starting to work by running `git pull origin <branch name>`
-* Work on your own branch, but try to merge into main at least 1x / week
+* Work on your own branch, but try to merge into main as frequently as you can to avoid diverging too much from main (which will be difficult to solve)
-* Try to work on separate files to yield as few git merge conflicts as possible
-* Maintain the .gitignore well!
+* Maintain the .gitignore complete!
 Ie, should be able to run `git add -A` without accidentally pushing large / unnecessary files
-* When adding files to the config, only update resources/config.yml.
+* Remember to update config file with important files and directories.
+You only have to update [resources/config.yml](resources/config.yml).
 The mn5 version of it is generated automatically
 * To commit your work and push, run:
 ```bash
 git add -A; git commit -m "update"; git push origin <branch name>